 Brian Page: Oh, absolutely.
 My pleasure, David.
 Thank you.

-New fathers with special needs children connect with mentor fathers in a similar situation.
+Tom Couch: The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.
 Sometimes the mentor father is just there to answer a few questions.
 Sometimes they become good friends.
 It’s a proven support system for new fathers with special needs kids.

 If you are a father looking for support, or if you’re a dad who’d like to offer support, go to 21stcenturydads.org.

-David Hirsch: And thank you for listening to this Special Fathers Network podcast, stories of fathers, helping fathers.
+David Hirsch: And thank you for listening to this Special Fathers Network Podcast, stories of fathers helping fathers.